EternalII/Road-Accident-ML/README.md

 So far the data's accuracy is set at 80%, which is good enough but not perfect.
 The best algorithm was the decision tree, which showed only about 0.9% improvement.

 ## The Code
 We are using Anaconda distribution for the Python Code.
-The libraries being used in this project are Pandas, scikit-learn, Matplotlib and Seaborn.
+The libraries being used in this project are Pandas, Scikit-learn, Matplotlib and Seaborn.

-Pandas for data tables and manipulating that data scikit for machine learning
+* Pandas for data tables and manipulating that data
+* Scikit for machine learning
-Matplotlib and Seaborn for drawing plots to display that data
+* Matplotlib and Seaborn for drawing plots to display that data